-The Group manages its capital to ensure that all entities within the Group are able to operate as going concerns and exceed any minimum externally imposed and of the premium, retained earnings and other reserves as disclosed in the Statement of Changes in Shareholders' Equity.
+The Group manages its capital to ensure that all entities within the Group are able to operate as going concerns and exceed any minimum externally imposed capital requirements.
+The capital of the Group and Company consists of equity attributable to the equity owners of the parent company, comprising issued share capital, share premium, retained earnings and other reserves as disclosed in the Statement of Changes in Shareholders' Equity.